informaton/r-nonwear-methods/README.md

 * __performanceResultsBoxPlots.R__ - Generates box plots from nonwear methods performance results which are saved in `results/performanceResults.csv`.
 The plots can be saved to disk (.tiff) by editing the R code and changing the top level assignment of `saveAsTiffs` from `saveAsTiffs = FALSE` to `saveAsTiffs = TRUE`.
 * __automateHMM.R__ - HMM training/testing of 15 subjects with a 50/50 partition.
 Outputs performance table summary and saves results to "results/hmmPerformance.csv" when `saveResultsToCsv = TRUE`.

-* __gmmPartitioned.R__ - GMM training/testing of 15 subjects with a 60/40 training/testing partition.
+* __gmmPartitioned.R__ - GMM for 15 subjects with a 60/40 training/testing partition.
+Outputs table summaries.
+Plots can be enabled by uncommenting these entries in the source code.
+* __hmmPartitioned.R__ - HMM for subject "100521" with a 60/40 training/testing partition.
 Outputs table summaries.
 Plots can be enabled by uncommenting these entries in the source code.

 # Requirements and installation